SteveMarshall/stevemarshall.github.io/cv.md

-**Influenced senior stakeholders** to support delivery of modern technology, **set technical direction for suppliers** to ensure they delivered systems the way we required, and **updated departmental guidance and standards** to follow modern practices.
-Also worked on infrastructure and operations tools and processes for all of MOJ.
+**Influenced senior stakeholders** to support delivery of modern technology, **set technical direction for suppliers** to ensure they delivered systems the way we required, and **updated departmental guidance and standards** to follow modern practices. **Improved infrastructure and operations processes and tools** for all of MOJ.

 ### Technical Architect at Tizaro Supply